wspringer/angular-pouchdb/README.md

     });

     // To traverse and display all elements in a database (assuming that
-    // database is exposed as testdb on the $scope object
+    // database is exposed as testdb on the $scope object):
     <ul>
       <li pouch-repeat="item in testdb">
         {{item.name}}